HIPAA Notice of Privacy Practices

 - Lawsuits and Disputes.
 If you are involved in a lawsuit or a dispute, we must disclose medical information about you in response to a court or administrative order.
 We also may disclose medical information about you in response to a subpoena or other lawful process from someone involved in a civil dispute.

 - Law Enforcement.
-We may release, without your consent, medical information to a law enforcement official:
+We may release, without your consent, pursuant to applicable state or federal law, medical information to a law enforcement official:

 - In response to a court order, warrant, summons, grand jury demand, or similar process